What is the difference between Vascular and Endovascular Interventions

 What Makes Endovascular Intervention Different?

 Endovascular intervention uses minimally invasive techniques.
-"Endovascular" combines "endo" (inside) and "vascular" (blood vessels), showing how procedures operate within the circulatory system.
+The term combines endo (inside) and vascular (blood vessels), reflecting how procedures operate from within the circulatory system.
+Specialists make small punctures — typically in the groin or wrist — and insert thin, flexible catheters guided by fluoroscopy and ultrasound imaging.

 • Open narrowed arteries using balloons and stents